 LightSquared: Our LTE Network Will Be Better Than AT&T's and Verizon's

 While it's easy to get overwhelmed by the criticism of LightSquared -- concerns range from the company's possible interference with GPS to its funding issues to its business model -- the company continues to believe it will be successful.
-And not only that, but LightSquared also predicts that its LTE network will be better than the LTE networks currently being built out by AT&T (NYS: T) and Verizon (NYS: VZ) .
+And not only that, LightSquared predicts its LTE network will be better than the LTE networks currently being built out by AT&T (NYS: T) Mobility and Verizon (NYS: VZ) Wireless.

 Boulben said LightSquared's network will use 10x10 MHz channels for LTE -- the same configuration that Verizon uses for its LTE network (and AT&T does in most of its LTE markets).
-Verizon and AT&T promise LTE download speeds of 5 to 12 Mbps.
+Verizon and AT&T promise LTE download speeds of 5-12 Mbps.

 "We will be able to be competitive with the [LTE] speeds provided by Verizon and AT&T," Boulben predicted.

-As for devices, Boulben said LightSquared's customers will be able to buy either terrestrial-only service or a combination of terrestrial service and satellite service.
-LightSquared customers will be able to obtain devices (smartphones or tablets supporting either terrestrial or a combination of terrestrial and satellite) from LightSquared's new device partner, Sharp.
-LightSquared said the addition of satellite support to devices won't result in much extra device cost since the service can use existing cell-phone antennas and LightSquared has already paid Qualcomm (NAS: QCOM) for the necessary chipset integration.
+As for devices, Boulben said LightSquared's customers will be able to sell either terrestrial-only service or a combination of terrestrial service and satellite service.
+LightSquared customers will be able to obtain devices (smartphones or tablets supporting either terrestrial or a combination of terrestrial and satellite) from LightSquared's new device partner Sharp.
+LightSquared said the addition of satellite support to devices won't result in much extra device cost since the service can use existing cell phone antennas and LightSquared has already paid Qualcomm (NAS: QCOM) for the necessary chipset integration.